 5.Build support and resilience

 Smart employers are placing workplace wellness at the core of their business.
-By recognising the importance of their employees.
+By recognizing the importance of their employees.
 Placing health and wellbeing at the heart of the business can help employers improve productivity as well as the happiness of employees.